-If you want to train or encourage your employees to become a certified Salesforce administrator, the first question that you might ask yourself: who would be qualified to be a Salesforce administrator?
+If you want to train or encourage your employees to become certified Salesforce administrators, the first question that you might ask yourself is: who would be qualified to be a Salesforce administrator?

 The Admin certification deals with everyday CRM problems and tasks, while The App Builder exam is focused on the knowledge of components and best practices within the CRM.
 At the same time, on the development side, the courses are focused on your skills with Apex and Visualforce.

-Probably the best place to start is to undergo Salesforce Administrator practice exam, followed Advanced Administrator and closing the skills with App Builder certification.
-Between these three, your admin will have a universal set of skills, upon which a more niche-specific knowledge of the Salesforce database structure can be built .
+Probably the best place to start is to undergo the Salesforce Administrator practice exam, followed by Advanced Administrator and closing the skills with App Builder certification.
+Between these three, your admin will have a universal set of skills, upon which a more niche-specific knowledge of the Salesforce database structure can be built.

-Even if you are considering to lead your employee on a development path, these three exams are still a good place to start and will provide understanding of best practices, use cases, and security of Salesforce CRM environment.
+Even if you are considering leading your employee on a development path, these three exams are still a good place to start and will provide an understanding of best practices, use cases, and security of the Salesforce CRM environment.

 Another common question is how much does it cost to hire a certified Salesforce administrator?

-Majority of mid- to large-size companies require at least the most basic level of certification for the job position.
-Admin training is extremely valuable in eyes of your potential employer.
-Generally, Salesforce administrator salary rises by $20,000 per year, when they go from having none to simply one certificate.
+The majority of mid- to large-size companies require at least the most basic level of certification for the job position.
+Admin training is extremely valuable in the eyes of your potential employer.
+Generally, a Salesforce administrator’s salary rises by $20,000 per year, when they go from having none to simply one certificate.

-Furthermore, it is worth noting, that having Salesforce development certificates and experience will further increase the demand for administrator, due to his or her versatility in skills.
+Furthermore, it is worth noting that having Salesforce development certificates and experience will further increase the demand for administrators, due to their versatility in skills.